pfekin/residual-coupling/README.md

 $h_i ← h_i + σ(g_ij) · W_{j→i} · h_j$

 $σ$ is the sigmoid function.
 The scalar gate $g_ij$ is initialised at −2.0, giving $σ(−2.0) ≈ 0.12$, so bridge contributions begin near zero and grow only as the training objective provides gradient signal.
-Bridge projections have no bias terms and in practice bias makes negligible difference to perplexity, and omitting it keeps each bridge as a pure projection between latent manifolds.
+Bridge projections omit bias terms, keeping each bridge as a pure linear map between latent manifolds.
+The effect on perplexity is negligible.

 Models of different sizes and depths are coupled through non-square projections and proportional depth alignment: a bridge at generalist layer ℓ reads from specialist layer $floor(ℓ × L_B / L_A)$.